pjambet/blog/content/posts/toy-redis-clojure.md

 In case it is _not_ a valid command, we have two more options, either `command` is equal to `QUIT`, in which case we do the same as what we do with `nil` results from clients, we close everything and don't `recur`.
 Finally, if the command is unknown, we do nothing and call `recur` to listen to any future commands from the connected client.

-Back to the case where the command is a valid command, we use a helper function `request-for-command` to create the `hash-map` we will send to `command-channel`:
+Back to the case where the command is a valid command, we use a helper function `request-for-command` to create the hash map we will send to `command-channel`:

 ```clj
 (defn key-request